Summary

 Privacy and Data Considerations

-What Cowork Cannot Do (Yet)
+What Cowork Cannot Do at Present

 Setting Reliability Expectations